COSIN3-UOC/Hodge_decomposition/README.md

 ## Features

-Thre main code where the project has been developed is "walker_dynamics.py"
+Thre main code where the project has been developed is "walker_dynamics.py".
+You can use *hodge_decomposition_lib* as a library to perform the hodge decomposition on a Networkx DiGraph object.

 ## Installation